Hair Loss NYC

 Hypotrichosis

 Hypotrichosis is a rare genetic disorder, an autosomal recessive condition, that affects hair growth.
-Generally, individuals with this condition have had sparse hair (hypotrichosis) on the scalp since they are infants.
+Generally, individuals with this condition have had sparse hair (hypotrichosis) on the scalp since they were infants.
 The hair is coarse and curled and described as “woolly” hair.
 Hair is fragile, breaks easily, and cannot grow over a few inches.
 Over time, the hair loss progresses to complete hair loss on the scalp.

 Hair Transplant Surgery